-Top Strategies to Know for Reducing Healthcare Costs in 2019 and Beyond
+Top Strategies to Know for Reducing Healthcare Costs This Year

 On Friday, January 25, 2019, Helios hosted the Human Capital Impact Forum (HCIF), a program where C-level and HR leaders come to learn, collaborate and adapt human capital programs to support business growth.
 The topic for this session was “Reducing Healthcare Costs, Strategies to Know for 2019 & Beyond.”